The Ross Perot rule: “When you need a job done, you get together a small team and go with them all the way.”

 In 2010, Kelsey served in the Peace Corps as both a community health and economic development volunteer and primary resource teacher in the Kingdom of Lesotho.
 Her experience abroad reaffirmed her desire to craft compelling stories spotlighting human rights and social injustices.

-Kelsey is the Associate Producer of “The Mama Sherpas” and “A Towering Task,” as well as Co-Producer of “Victorious: Women of the Gridiron” and Producer of “Rolling Out.”
+Kelsey is the Associate Producer of “The Mama Sherpas” and “A Towering Task,” as well as Co-Producer of “Victorious: Women of the Gridiron,” and Producer of “Rolling Out.”

 An early days Peace Corps House team member, Kelsey developed this website, merging over 350 emails ideas bounced off her!

-Kelsey currently works at Discovery Communications.
+Kelsey currently works at National Geographic.

 Irma Rodriguez is the retired Executive Director of Queens Community House, a settlement house in New York City.
 She spent 25 years as the organization’s Associate Director before assuming the position of Executive Director in 2008.